Cubs vs. Rockies Player Props Betting Odds

 Hoerner Stats

-- Hoerner brings a six-game streak with at least one hit into this matchup.
-During his last 10 games he is hitting .275 with two doubles and three walks.
+- Hoerner has picked up at least one hit in seven straight games.
+In his last 10 games he is hitting .286 with two doubles and a walk.

 Hoerner Recent Games